 - Generally, hyenas feed at night, devouring food quickly and sometimes storing food for later.

 - Mating happens outside of the clan.
 Non-related males and females will mate after a courtship that can last several days.

 - The gestation period is around three months.

 - Hyenas bear litters of two to four cubs, and pups are born with their eyes open.

 - Cubs begin to eat meat at about five months old, but they are suckled for as long as 12 to 18 months.

 - At about one year, cubs begin to follow their mothers on their hunting and scavenging forays.
-Until then, they are left behind at the den with a babysitting adult.
+Until then, they are left behind in the den with a babysitting adult.

 - At two years, male hyenas leave the group while females stay with the clan their whole lives.

-This is a fantastic bundle which includes everything you need to know about hyenas across 21 in-depth pages.
-These are ready-to-use Hyena worksheets that are perfect for teaching students about the four different species of hyena: the spotted, brown and striped hyena and the aardwolf.
+This is a fantastic bundle that includes everything you need to know about hyenas across 21 in-depth pages.
+These are ready-to-use Hyena worksheets that are perfect for teaching students about the four different species of hyena: the spotted, brown, and striped hyena and the aardwolf.
 The spotted hyena is the largest and most common.
-These are complex, intelligent and highly social animals that unfortunately come with a bad reputation.
+These are complex, intelligent, and highly social animals that unfortunately come with a bad reputation.